fastrgv/RufasSok/README.md

 ## What's new:

+**ver 2.6.3 -- 25mar2025**

+* Added a REVERSE Sokoban game using a Puller & single autosolver: hbox.
+* Added 3 heuristic monitors in pusher version: #corrals, #blocked-rooms, #blocked-boxes.

-**ver 2.6.1 -- 01jan2025**
+**ver 2.6.2 -- 3mar2025**

-* Fixed embedded solver hbox5 method 3; made other improvements.
-* Added "+", "-" number-keypad keys to adjust timeout.
-* Improved other two embedded solvers; and fixed memory leak.
+* Updated & improved 3 sok-solvers.

-**See complete revision history at end of file**
+See complete revision history at end of file.